yandex-cloud/docs/en/iam/concepts/access-control/index.md

 You can also assign a role to a parent resource that [access rights are inherited](#inheritance) from, such as a folder or cloud.

+> [!IMPORTANT]
+>
+> Changing access rights usually takes 30 seconds or less, but it may take up to 5 minutes.
+>
+> For example, you were given the right to create folders in the cloud and you were able to create one folder, but couldn't create another one.
+This is because the access rights have not yet been updated on the server where the second create folder operation was performed.
+Try creating a folder again.

 ### Resources that roles can be assigned for {#resource}

 You can currently assign a role [for a cloud](../../../resource-manager/operations/cloud/set-access-bindings.md), [folder](../../../resource-manager/operations/folder/set-access-bindings.md), or [service account](../../operations/sa/set-access-bindings.md).